-#4 Ear Touches
+#4 Ear Touches:

 This exercise helps stretch the rider’s back.
 Keeping the legs in proper position, stretch forward from the hips and touch the horse’s ears.
 If you cannot stretch this far, reach as far forward as possible toward his ears.
 If riding in a Western saddle, stretch forward with one arm at a time, putting the other hand on the horn.
 If riding in an English saddle, stretch both arms forward.
 Be careful that your legs do not swing back when stretching forward.
 Doing this puts you out of proper position and will not give you the full benefit of the stretches.

-#5 Tail Touches
+#5 Tail Touches:

 Here’s a fun exercise to stretch the upper and lower back and abdominal muscles.
 Keeping the legs in proper position, hold the reins with the right hand.
 Rotate the upper body to the left and reach the left hand back toward the top of the horse’s tail.
 Hold on to the saddle with the hand holding the reins if needed.

-#6 Leg-Over-The-Shoulder Stretch
+#6 Leg-Over-The-Shoulder Stretch:

-It may some like something a contortionist would do, but this challenging exercise helps develop leg and inner thigh muscles as well as balance.
+This may sound like something a contortionist would do, but this challenging exercise helps develop leg and inner thigh muscles as well as balance.
 Start with legs in normal riding position and feet out of the stirrups.
 With the knee slightly bent, bring the right leg above the neck with the foot extended toward the horse’s head.
 Then bend the knee and extend the lower leg and foot across the horse’s neck and down toward his left shoulder as you grasp the cantle with your left hand for stability.
 The leg should be held up and above the horse’s neck and shoulder by several inches.
 Bring the leg back over the horse’s neck and return it to normal riding position.
 Alternate with the opposite leg.
 The goal with this exercise is not to touch the horse’s neck.
 If he is not used to this type of movement from you or reacts, just lift your leg to the middle of his neck and scratch his neck with your toe.

-#7 Knee Touches
+#7 Knee Touches:

 With both hands behind you, grasp the cantle keeping the elbows slightly bent.
 Bring the upper body back slightly as you lift both knees up at the same time.
 Touch the knees together over the horse’s withers or the saddle horn and slowly bring them back to the starting position.
 Slightly rocking the upper body back as you do this exercise makes the hip joint more flexible.
 Be careful not to kick your horse!
 This is a challenging exercise that also builds leg and abdominal muscle strength.
 If you can only bring the knees up part way, it’s OK.
 Keep practicing a little at a time until you can touch them together.

-#8 Side Leg Lifts
+#8 Side Leg Lifts:

 This exercise is done the same way as was done on the ground.
 It really works the inner muscles and hip area.
 Take both feet out of the stirrups.
 Lift and extend one leg out to the side, while keeping the other down in proper riding position.
 Do several lifts on each side.
 You should notice a feeling of sitting deeper in the saddle after completing them.

-#9 Upper Thigh & Ankle Flex
+#9 Upper Thigh & Ankle Flex:

 This is a great exercise for stretching the quadriceps, the large front thigh muscle, and improving ankle flexibility.
 Let’s start with the right leg.
 Taking the right foot out of the stirrup, flex the knee and bring the foot up and behind you to the back of the saddle’s cantle.
 Grasp the back of the ankle with your right hand as you keep the foot flexed.
 Hold this stretch for 5-10 seconds and breathe!
 Keep the knee on the saddle and stretch the upper leg down.
 Then release the ankle and allow the lower leg to stretch back down toward the stirrup.
 Repeat with the other leg.

-#10 Toe Points
+#10 Toe Points: